core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 --- abstract

-This document defines Group OSCORE, providing end-to-end security of CoAP messages exchanged between members of a group, and preserving independence of transport layer.
-In particular, the described approach defines how OSCORE should be used in a group communication setting, so that end-to-end security is assured in the same way as OSCORE for unicast communication.
+This document defines Group Object Security for Constrained RESTful Environments (Group OSCORE), providing end-to-end security of CoAP messages exchanged between members of a group, and preserving independence from the transport layer.
+In particular, the described approach defines how OSCORE should be used in a group communication setting, so that end-to-end security is assured as in unicast communications using OSCORE.
 That is, end-to-end security with source authentication is provided for CoAP group requests sent by a client to the group, and for related CoAP responses sent by multiple servers.

 --- middle